spiral/docs/security/authentication.md

 > You are not allowed to store `AuthContextInterface` inside singleton services, see above how to bypass it.

-Alternatively you can use `Spiral\Auth\AuthScope` which can be stored in singleton services and prototyped via property `auth`.
+Alternatively, you can use `Spiral\Auth\AuthScope` which can be stored in singleton services and prototyped via property `auth`.

 ```php